tiian/tiian.github.io/flom/Deep_Diving/Channel_Encryption_Debug.md

 ~~~
 tiian@ubuntu1004:~/flom_ssl/CA1$ ls -la cacert.pem private/cakey.pem
--rw-r--r-- 1 tiian tiian 1411 2016-03-29 22:19 cacert.pem
+-rw-r--r-- 1 tiian tiian 1667 2020-11-14 12:15 cacert.pem
--rw-r--r-- 1 tiian tiian  963 2016-03-29 22:19 private/cakey.pem
+-rw-r--r-- 1 tiian tiian 1743 2020-11-14 12:15 private/cakey.pem
 ~~~

 ### Creating a first X.509 certificate ###
 To implement a *channel encryption* configuration just one certificate is enough.

-Now you have to execute 4 commands; the system asks for a password: the same password used for the certification authority (see above).
+Now you have to execute 4 commands; reply with the password used before when the system asks for it, pass something like "Generic FLoM node" for the Common Name:

 ~~~
 tiian@ubuntu1004:~/flom_ssl/CA1$ openssl req -nodes -new -x509 -keyout first_key.pem -out first_req.pem -days 3650 -config flom_openssl.conf